atiyogafoundation/payments/README.md

 Payment module providing convinient abstraction over different payment methods and gateways Features traditional payment methods: cash, bank transfer and Paypal payment gateway.
+It requires `Organization` allowing each organization to manage and use independently payment methods

-Easly extendable to provide more payment gateways Tested with Django 1.11.15
+Easly extendable to provide more payment gateways.

+Tested with Django 1.11.15

 Supported payment methods: